peternijssen/home-assistant-jumbo/README.md

 [![](https://img.shields.io/github/release/peternijssen/home-assistant-jumbo.svg?style=flat-square)](https://github.com/peternijssen/home-assistant-jumbo/releases/latest)
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-Provides Home Assistant sensors for Jumbo (Dutch Supermarket).
+Provides Home Assistant sensors for Jumbo (Dutch Supermarket) based on the [python-jumbo-api](https://github.com/peternijssen/python-jumbo-api) repository.

 This library is not affiliated with Jumbo and retrieves data from the endpoints of the mobile application.
 Use at your own risk.

 ## Install